SWGLH Inherited Cancer Testing Services

 BReast CAncer Genes and Me aims to streamline the consent process for breast cancer genetic testing through a digital consent pathway, supporting patients and their families through every stage and guiding them to become confident decision-makers.

-View the videos below or on our YouTube channel here:
+View the videos on our YouTube channel.

 Blood samples in EDTA tubes (2 x 4ml for adults, 2-5ml for children and 1-2ml for neonates) are required for these tests.
 Samples should be kept at room temperature or at 4oC and not be frozen before dispatch.